 - More to come!

-And let's talk a bit about Learning Tangent for Kids!
-It's our way of giving your kids a place to read stories, share ideas, photos and more.
-We have a bit of space yet (because heck, we're still a couple of weeks from the deadline), and want to help your kids get published!
-We don't publish everything we receive, but when we do, those kids receive a free copy of the issue in which they're published.
-Send an email to email@example.com with your son or daughter's work!
+We don’t publish everything we receive, but when we do publish a story, those kids receive a free copy of the issue in which they’re published.
+Send an email to [email protected] with your son or daughter’s work!

 If you’re using chrome or Firefox and haven’t signed up for updates, take a minute to look in the lower right corner of the page.
 See that little bell icon?
 Click on it to sign up for updates.
 When we add a post or update this one, you’ll get a little notification in the corner of your screen.
 It’s handy and unobtrusive, and you don’t even have to give us your email address.